morganstanley/hobbes/doc/en/logging/HLOG.rst

 Example
 =======

 A simple example of a log producer is shown below.
-We initialise a small unreliable logger(!) then drop a few log messages with HLOG:
+We initialise a small logger with drop and auto-commit semantics, and then drop a few log messages with HLOG:

 .. code-block:: c++